-News feeds have been abuzz with news of the latest addition to the Royal Household.
+Newsfeeds have been abuzz with news of the latest addition to the Royal Household.
 So if like the Duke and Duchess of Cambridge you have three children under five (or soon will have), you’ll need a car that accommodates all of your brood safely.
 We explore some of the best cars for three child seats, look at which cars offer three Isofix points and share our top tips for picking the best family car.

 There are three Isofix points on the second row of seats and space is ample enabling you to fit three car seats side by side.
 Whilst the two rear seats are ideal for carrying older children.
-Plus the ease with which you can alter the configuration of seats using the one-touch modularity or the sliding rear bench, is a real bonus.
+Plus the ease with which you can alter the configuration of seats using the one-touch modularity or the sliding rear bench is a real bonus.

-There are seven seats in total, however when not in use the two rearmost seats can be kept folded down enabling you to benefit from the impressive 793-litre boot, sure to accommodate everything you need for you and your tribe.
+A neat and compact MPV that has all the space you could ever possibly need.
+Plus like all new Citroens, you’ll find it economical to run, making it a wallet-friendly option.
+There are seven seats in total, however, when not in use the two rearmost seats can be kept folded down enabling you to benefit from the impressive 793-litre boot, sure to accommodate everything you need for you and your tribe.

-All three of the second row seats benefit from Isofix points and fitting three child seats side-by-side should be a doddle in this spacious vehicle.
+All three of the second-row seats benefit from Isofix points and fitting three child seats side-by-side should be a doddle in this spacious vehicle.

 The CR-V is one of the few Honda models to have three Isofix points fitted across the back row.
 However you may find the reality of using all three Isofix points at once a little bit of a squeeze, so we’d definitely recommend looking for narrower child seats.
-Otherwise space is the back is highly commendable with plenty of head and leg space on offer.
+Otherwise, space is the back is highly commendable with plenty of head and leg space on offer.
 The boots 589-litre capacity should make light work of carrying all your children’s essentials.

-Like many other models recommended the Honda CR-V comes with plenty of on board safety technology and scored a five-star rating in EURO NCAP testing.
+Like many other models recommended the Honda CR-V comes with plenty of on board safety technology and scored a five-star rating in Euro NCAP testing.

-What’s more the Honda CR-V is a great option for those who don’t want a massive car as its compact whilst being practical and durable.
+What’s more, the Honda CR-V is a great option for those who don’t want a massive car as it’s compact whilst being practical and durable.
 It’s not going to break the bank either as the cost is comparable to many MPVs.

 The Peugeot 5008 has impressed the experts scooping What Car?
 Best Large SUV Car of the Year 2018.
 But what can it offer your family?
 A middle row that has three full size seats, all of which are fitted with an Isofix point, means you should be able to fit your entire brood onto the middle row.
 As the children grow there are two pop up rear seats which give you the flexibility to carry extra passengers as required.
-However until you need this extra capability then keep them down for increased boot space.
+However, until you need this extra capability then keep them down for increased boot space.

-The Volvo XC90 benefits from seven seats, so gives you the flexibility to carry extra passengers if required.
+The XC90 benefits from seven seats so gives you the flexibility to carry extra passengers if required.
 However there are only two Isofix points as standard on the two outer middle-row seats, so you would be required to fasten the third seat in the middle using the seatbelt fastening.
 You do get an integrated booster seat in the middle seat of the middle row, which is suitable for children over three years old, so depending on your child’s age this might solve the problem of the limited Isofix points.

 Boot space is more than adequate when all seven seats are in place, plus if you don’t opt for a spare tyre there is a handy under flooring storage area within the boot, which boosts space further.
-It is the most expensive on our list, however if you’re looking for a touch of luxury, practicality and state of the art safety features it’s worth looking at.
+It is the most expensive on our list, however, if you’re looking for a touch of luxury, practicality and state of the art safety features it’s worth looking at.

 If you really don’t want to change your car or you can’t afford to change your car then what’s the alternative?

 A revolutionary new product from a company called Multimac could offer the answer.
-This multiple car seat allows you to carry multiple children of different ages within the rear seat of your vehicle.
+This multi-car seat allows you to carry multiple children of different ages within the rear seat of your vehicle.
 It can transform a car that would only accommodate two Isofix child seats into a safe child seat for up to four children.
 It has been tested and approved to the latest European Standard ECE 44-04.